ShprAlex/SproutLife/README.md

 For evolution towards greater complexity, it should be the case that bigger is better than smaller.
 The best bigger organism should be superior to the best smaller organism.
 Bigger need not always be better, but a more advanced organism should be able to evolve by taking advantage of greater size.

 Bigger organisms are able to have more mutations.
 Mutations correspond to coordinates within the boundaries of the organism.
 The greater its size the more room for mutation.
 More mutations means a longer genetic code (which simply lists mutations).
 The longer the genetic code, the more sophisticated the behavior that the organism can exhibit.

+Patterns are programs not just machines.
+Skilled designers have created GOL patterns that perform complex tasks like [generating prime numbers](http://www.njohnston.ca/2009/08/generating-sequences-of-primes-in-conways-game-of-life/).
+Because of their calculating ability patterns act like programs, which means we are evolving brains and not just bodies.

 In essence being bigger gives an organism a bigger brain (which is also its body), and we want an environment where bigger brains win.

 ### Collisions between organisms